swinner95/MachineLearning/Readme.md

        - (Skip if you're already a part of aml-ds@microsoft.com or relevance-users@microsoft.com)

 ## What different AML scenarios are supported, how to switch between AML and ITP

+## AML Scenerarions Supported for submission on AML and ITP
-### Scope
+- Scope

-### Regular training
+* Regular training

-### Distributed training
+* Distributed training

-### Hyperparameter optimization
+* Hyperparameter optimization

   Hyperparameter tuning, also called hyperparameter optimization, is the process of finding the configuration of hyperparameters that results in the best performance.
-The process is typically computationally expensive and manual.Use this [notebook](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Fpagerec.ipynb&_a=preview) to walkthrough how to set up your resources and to learn how to submit an AML Pipeline using the sweep component.
+The process is typically computationally expensive and manual.
+Use this [notebook](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Fpagerec.ipynb&_a=preview) to walkthrough how to set up your resources and to learn how to submit an AML Pipeline using the sweep component.
 The **Hyperparameter Optimization** section of the notebook covers how to configure and submit a pipeline sweep job.
 See [here](https://componentsdk.azurewebsites.net/components/sweep_component.html) for more details on the Sweep component.

-The [sweep.json](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Faml_pipeline%2Fconfigs%2Fpipeline_params%2Fsweep.json) file outlines how you can do the following tasks.
-Use the configuration file to edit the parameters and settings for your job.
+Use the configuration file [sweep.json](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Faml_pipeline%2Fconfigs%2Fpipeline_params%2Fsweep.json) to edit the parameters and settings for your job.
+This file outlines how you can do the following tasks.

   * Define the parameter search space.
 In this example, we are tuning on **batch_size_per_gpu** and **learning_rate**.
   * Specify a primary metric to optimize.
 In this example, we are optimizing the metric **onedcg_3**.